Congratulations on buying and trying Jolly Gel - you will be so glad you did!

 Jolly Gel works in a totally different way to other pool clarifiers.

-Unlike most clarifiers it is not dosed into the pool - it goes in the pump basket (strainer).
+Unlike other clarifiers it is not dosed into the pool - it goes in the pump strainer basket (NOT IN THE SKIMMER).

 Jolly Gel stays in the filter, working its' magic, and does not get out into the pool-water.

-Sand-filters are filled with a very special type of filter media - a type of sand called Silex, produced by crushing rock.
+Sand-filters are normally filled with a very special type of sand called Silex - produced by crushing silicate rock.

 'Round' sand is totally useless in a sand-filter, but Silex is NOT rounded - its grains have flat faces and sharp angles.